Canadian stocks, dollar rises as Trudeau election victory clears uncertainty | ExBulletin

 * Canadian 10-year yield increased by almost 1 basis point

-TORONTO, Sept.21 (Reuters) – Canada’s main stock exchange rallied on Tuesday and the dollar edged up against its US counterpart, as the re-election of Prime Minister Justin Trudeau’s Liberals reassured investors that the economic outlook would continue to improve.
+TORONTO, Sept.21 (Reuters) – Canada’s main stock market rallied on Tuesday and the dollar edged up against its US counterpart, as the re-election of Liberal Prime Minister Justin Trudeau reassured investors that the economic outlook would continue to improve.

 The Toronto Stock Exchange’s S & P / TSX Composite Index ended up 89.75 points, or 0.5%, at 20,244.29, recovering from its lowest closing level in nearly two months the previous day. .